Shangshanderener/cse15l-lab-reports/Report5/lab-reports-5.md

 >
 > Content:
 >
 > I am currently working on a Java program called SentencePrinter.java, which reads each line of word and combine into one sentence.
 When I ran the program using run.sh (a bash script that I created running javac and java).
 However, the output is very odd.
-The program seems skipped some lines on the display.
+The program seems skipped some lines when scanning through each line in the txt file.
 >
 > Screenshot of after running run.sh
 >